-In the case of these groups, your primary role is to facilitate the groups-not teach.
+In the case of these groups, your primary role is to help facilitate the groups-not teach.
 Your leadership will be geared toward steering discussion and making men feel cared for and supported.

-We ask that you call your group members each week.
+We ask that you call or text your group members each week.
 This can be a short call that simply expresses, "I'm glad you're in the group and I'll see you Thursday," for example.
 Calling each man helps him feel like a valued member of the group and encourages him to prioritize the weekly meeting.

 It is up to you to set the tone for the group: be authentic, enthusiastic and affirming.
 Remember-a small group is many things, including a hospital for men with broken wings; make yours a safe place for men.
 Don't put pressure on them to conform to certain behavior.
 Instead, simply show men Christ.
 Make sure group members know that anything mentioned during meetings is confidential and is not to leave the group.
-Lead by example in this area.

 It's also important that you honor the time during your group meetings.
 Aim to start and end on time every week.
-If men are connecting with one another and want more time to hang out, plan a social outing outside of the regular group study.

-Always thank group members for coming before they leave.
+Always thank group members for joining before they leave.